Section 2.1: Anti-Harassment

 I. Policy Statement

-It is ASSP's policy to maintain an environment, wherever the organization functions, in which every member, guest, attendee, customer, contractor, spouse and employee is treated with respect and which is free from all forms of harassment based on or related to race, ethnicity, religion, personal beliefs, age, gender, gender identity, sexual orientation, nationality or physical challenges or any other classification protected by law.
-This includes conduct that creates a hostile, intimidating or offensive environment.
+It is ASSP's goal to maintain an environment in which members and other attendees at ASSP-sponsored functions or participants in ASSP-sponsored interactive resources (“Covered Individuals”), are treated with respect and which is free from Harassment, defined as hostile or intimidating behavior based on or related to race, ethnicity, religion, personal beliefs, age, gender, gender identity, sexual orientation, nationality or physical challenges or any other classification protected by law.

 II.
 Prohibited Conduct

-Any individual who has a complaint about harassment by any employee, member or other person connected to an individual’s participation with ASSP should immediately bring the incident to the attention of the president, the chair of the Professional Conduct Committee, the CEO or the manager of human resources.
+Any individual who has a complaint about Harassment by any employee, member or other person connected to the individual’s participation with ASSP should immediately bring the incident to the attention of the President, the chair of the Professional Conduct Committee, the CEO or the manager of human resources.
+Any request for anonymity or confidentiality may limit ASSP’s ability to take appropriate action.

 Complaints by or against ASSP employees will be handled by the CEO and/or manager of human resources.
-Complaints by and against members will be handled by the Professional Conduct Committee under Society Operating Guideline 6.51, which will include the CEO and/or manager of human resources in the process if the complaint also involves an employee.
+Complaints by and against members will be handled by the Professional Conduct Committee, which will include the CEO and/or manager of human resources in the process if the complaint also involves an employee.
+Complaints against individuals who are not members or employees of ASSP will be handled by the President or CEO.
+ASSP may also take immediate action to promote the safety or welfare of Covered Individuals.

 IV.
 No Retaliation